python/cpython/Doc/library/os.rst

        os.stat in os.supports_dir_fd

-   Currently *dir_fd* parameters only work on UNIX platforms;
-   none of them work on Windows.
+   Currently *dir_fd* parameters only work on Unix platforms; none of them work on Windows.

    .. versionadded:: 3.3